 My daughter likes drinks with ice when she has a sore throat and my son likes just plain old hot water all day long.

-I am allergic to echinacea, but I do use some zinc supplements if I start to feel a tickle in my throat.
 I also give my kids Elderberry and vitamin C supplements when I or my husband are sick in hopes that they won’t get it…and vice versa.

 Tip 9: Stay Hydrated